Checkmarx/kics/docs/creating-queries.md

 - `aggregation` [optional] should be used when more than one query is implemented in the same query.rego file.
 Indicates how many queries are implemented
 - `override` [optional] should only be used when a `metadata.json` is shared between queries from different platforms or different specification versions like for example OpenAPI 2.0 (Swagger) and OpenAPI 3.0.
 This field defines an object that each field is mapped to a given `overrideKey` that should be provided from the query execution result (covered in the next section), if an `overrideKey` is provided, this will generate a new query that inherits the root level metadata values and only rewrites the fields defined inside this object.
 - `cwe` CWE is a community-developed list of common software and hardware weakness types that could have security ramifications.
 To know more about CWE, please refer to _cwe.mitre.org_.
 It's represented by a string numeric value;
-- `riskScore` Numeric float with one decimal place used to help users prioritize security findings by potential impact.
+- `riskScore` Numeric float with one decimal place, positive, between `0.0` and `10.0`, used to help users prioritize security findings by potential impact.
 Contributors adding new queries should follow this recommended severity to risk score mapping:
+    - Critical → 8.5
+    - High → 6.0
+    - Medium → 3.0
+    - Low → 1.0
-  - Critical → 8.5; High → 6.0; Medium → 3.0; Low → 1.0; Info/Trace → 0.0
+    - Info/Trace → 0.0

 If the **query.rego** file implements more than one query, the **metadata.json** should indicate how many are implemented (through `aggregation`).
 That can be necessary due to two cases:
 1. It implements more than one query in the same **query.rego** for the same platform